great-expectations/great_expectations/docs/docusaurus/docs/terms/evaluation_parameter.md

 Evaluation Parameters are defined by expressions that are evaluated at run time and replaced with the corresponding values.
 These expressions can include such things as:
 - Values from previous Validation runs, such as the number of rows in a previous Validation.
-- Values modified by basic arithmatic, such as a percentage of rows in a previous Validation.
+- Values modified by basic arithmetic, such as a percentage of rows in a previous Validation.
 - Temporal values, such as "now" or "timedelta."
 - Complex values, such as lists.